top of page

 Looking for more adventures in Morocco with your kids?
 Check out trekking in the Atlas Mountains with kids

-So you want to do a camel trek in Morocco with your kids?
+So you want to go camel trekking in Morocco with your baby?

 If you're into camel trekking with your baby, kids, or even just adults here's some information to get it done.